Infineon/micropython/docs/psoc6/intro.rst

 Interact with the MicroPython prompt
 ------------------------------------

-As in python, you can use the prompt mode.
-Simply start typing some python commands:
+As in Python, you can use the prompt mode.
+Simply start typing some Python commands:

 .. image:: img/mpy-ide-prompt.jpg
     :alt: Arduino IDE prompt